-Rule – You cannot sit the sandbag down during entire event.
+Rule: You cannot sit the sandbag down during the entire event.

-How to make a Sand Baby: Make or buy a sand bag of 40-50lbs.
-We make ours with a 50 lbs. bag of play sand from Home Depot for $4.00.
-Cut a small hole to let out 10 lbs. of sand at the top of the bag.
-Then fold the bag over itself and duct tape the entire bag a few layers.
+How to make a sandbaby: Make or buy a sandbag of 40-50 pounds.
+We make ours with a 50-pound bag of play sand from Home Depot for $4.
+Cut a small hole to let out 10 pounds of sand at the top of the bag.
+Then fold the bag over itself and duct-tape the entire bag a few layers.
 This should take an entire roll of tape.

-The difference with this variation is this – we add a hill to run every cycle of max rep sets.
-For instance:
+The difference with this variation is this: We add a hill to run every cycle of max-rep sets.

-After you run your mile, start doing the repetitions in max repetition sets.
-Say you get 40 push press, 20 lunges per leg, and 30 sit-ups and 30 squats – that equals one circuit set.
+After you run your mile, start doing the repetitions in max-rep sets.
+Say you get 40 push presses, 20 lunges per leg, and 30 sit-ups and 30 squats -- that equals one circuit set.
 After every circuit of the four exercises, you run a hill up and down with the sandbaby.

-Repeat the circuit until you have accumulated 100 push press, 200 lunges total, and 150 squats/ situps.
-The fewer of sets you do the fewer number of hills required.
+Repeat the circuit until you have accumulated 100 push presses, 200 lunges total, and 150 squats/sit-ups.
+The fewer sets you do, the fewer number of hills required.

 Finish the workout with a mile run with the sandbaby.
 Maybe we can save this one until Labor Day.
 Enjoy.